efck-chat-keyboard/efck/README.md

 * Extensible architecture with support for custom homemade tabs.
 * The selected emoji/filter/gif/... is typed/pasted into the
   previously active desktop window ...
-* ... and/or saved into the clipboard
+* ... and/or saved into clipboard

 ![screenshot](https://efck-chat-keyboard.github.io/images/screenshot.png)